WallStreetMojo

 What is the Chartered Financial Analyst® (CFA®) charter?

-Investment professionals who hold the CFA®designation (or CFA® charter) meet rigorous educational, work experience, and ethical conduct requirements.
+Investment professionals who hold the CFA® designation (or CFA® charter) meet rigorous educational, work experience, and ethical conduct requirements.

 What is a Certified Management Accountant (CMA)?

-• CMA is ideal for both accounting and finance majors who wish to work in the corporate world.
+• CMA is ideal for accounting and finance majors who wish to work in the corporate world.

 • This designation applies to those who are into cost and inventory accounting.